Relief from Chest Pain and Confidence for the Future - Angioplasty with One Heart Clinic

 Q&A: Your Angioplasty Questions Answered

-• You’ll lie on an X-ray table, connected to a heart monitor, and receive a local anaesthetic to keep you comfortable.
+Once we are ready to start the procedure, you’ll lie on an X-ray table, connected to a heart monitor, and receive a local anaesthetic to keep you comfortable.
 An IV line may be used for medications if needed.

-• Your cardiologist will begin by making a small incision in your wrist, arm, or groin to access an artery with a thin tube.
+Your cardiologist will begin by making a small incision in your wrist, arm, or groin to access an artery with a thin tube.
+A catheter is guided through this tube to the narrowed artery, followed by a fine wire reaching the blockage.
+A small balloon is threaded over the wire and inflated to push aside plaque, widening the artery.

-• The stent, a tiny mesh tube, is placed on the balloon and expands as it inflates, staying in the artery when the balloon is removed.
+Next, the stent, a tiny mesh tube, is placed on the balloon and expands as it inflates, staying in the artery when the balloon is removed.
+Your doctor checks blood flow using contrast dye to ensure the artery is open and functioning well.

 While angioplasty is generally safe, possible complications include:

-• Minor bleeding or bruising at the catheter insertion site.
+• - Minor bleeding or bruising at the catheter insertion site

-• Rare risk of blood clots forming inside the stent.
+• - Rare risk of blood clots forming inside the stent

-• Low chance of infection near the incision area.
+• - Low chance of infection near the incision area

-• When to stop eating or drinking before the procedure.
+• When to stop eating or drinking: Before the procedure.

-• Which medications to continue or pause.
+• Which medications to continue or pause: As advised by your care team.

-• Expected hospital stay, typically same-day or overnight.
+• Expected hospital stay: Typically same-day or overnight.

-• What to expect during recovery.
+• What to expect during your recovery: Including post-procedure care.

 You’ll need to arrange for someone to drive you home, usually on the same day or after a short observation period.